Nurse Practitioner Salary (2026): Average Pay by State, Specialty & Experience

 5. Negotiate Your Contract

-Most NPs leave money on the table by not negotiating.
+Many NPs may not fully optimize their compensation, by not negotiating.
 Key leverage points:

 • Base salary (know the state/city averages from this guide)